signalapp/Flock/README.md

 A secure contact and calendar syncing application for Android.

 Flock is a replacement for the default contact and calendar synchronization services provided by Google.
-Flock provides end-to-end encryption between multiple Android devices, putting the privacy of your contacts and calendars back under your control.
-To facilitate syncing between multiple devices a "Sync Service" is required, this can be any standards compliant WebDAV server that conforms to the following RFCs:
+Flock provides end-to-end encryption between multiple Android devices putting the privacy of your contacts and calendars back under your control.
+To facilitate syncing between multiple devices a "sync service" is required, this can be any standards compliant WebDAV server that conforms to the following RFCs:

 1. RFC 2518 - HTTP Extensions for Distributed Authoring -- WEBDAV
 2. RFC 4918 - HTTP Extensions for Web Distributed Authoring and Versioning (WebDAV)
 3. RFC 6352 - CardDAV: vCard Extensions to Web Distributed Authoring and Versioning (WebDAV)
 4. RFC 4791 - Calendaring Extensions to WebDAV (CalDAV)
-5. RFC 1337 - TODO: A few more small specs to include...

 Building and contributing code
 ==============================